jmalmeid/openshift-okd-v4-install/README.md

 # Notes
 - Installation going to be throwgh console and boot iso
 - Boostrap node is going to be reinstalled in a master node
+- All the servers and workstation with access direct to internet
 - IPs are an example

 # Hardware